 20€ in Rome challenge!
 Day 2

-List of places to visit:
+List of places to visit for our Rome Challenge:

 Basilica of San Clemente al Laterano, Park of Colle Opio, Colosseum, Arch of Constantine, Circus Maximus, Faro Romano, Campidoglio, Capitoline Hill, Altar of the Fatherland, Basilique Santa Francesca Romana, Palazzo della Consulta, Montecitori Palace, Trevi Fountain.